embrace-io/embrace-docs/content/ios/session-reporting.md

 {{< /hint >}}

-You can learn more about Moments and measuring performance yourself in the [Measure Performance]({{< relref "/ios/performance-monitoring" >}}) section.
+You can learn more about moments and measuring performance yourself in the [Measure Performance]({{< relref "/ios/performance-monitoring" >}}) section.

 ## Build and Run Your Application